jotuel/norminetteplus/README.md

 norminette+ --version
 ```
 ## Codam Norminette Plus
-This is just a Hive specific fixed version of https://github.com/thijsdejong/codam-norminette-plus
+This is a [Hive](https://hive.fi) specific and fixed version of [Codam Norminette Plus](https://github.com/thijsdejong/codam-norminette-plus).